 - Physical boundaries range from waving, shaking hands, hugging, or kissing.
-During COVID-19 and the need to physically distance these boundaries became tighter.
+During COVID-19 the boundary of needing to physically distance was made clear; Six Feet!
 Also, during this period, domestic violence increased.
-Many people are not managing being in near to one another for longer periods.
+Many people were not able to manage being in close proximity with one another for longer periods.

 - Verbal and emotional boundaries.
 Words and neglect can be as harmful as physical attacks.

 - Boundaries with children and family members.
 Family guidelines and rules help us better respect one another’s personal boundaries.
 One family may allow the children to come into the parents’ bedroom whenever they want.
-Another family may require knocking.
+Another family may require knocking on the bedroom door.